SuttonNet

 Facts of life in an information age

-Corporations (being made of people, and owned by people) favour certain political and social causes.
+Corporations (being made of people, and owned by people, and seeing commercial advantage in certain actions/stances) favour particular political and social causes.
 Like individuals, they can aver their preferences graciously or not.
 They can label the 'others' as liars, inciting violence, abusive, racist etc. Big Tech has enormous power to attach labels - 'hate speech', 'fake news', 'misinformation' &c - which will be seen/heard by millions.

 Ownership & authority

 Let's look at Facebook as an example.
-It is a 'platform' run on a specific website and Facebook servers.
+It is a 'platform' run on a specific website and hosted on Facebook servers.
 Facebook owns that website, including 'your' Facebook page.
+In our view:

-• Facebook has legitimate authority to limit the content that goes on its own website and its own servers, which Facebook pays for and keeps operational;
+• Facebook has legitimate authority to limit the content that goes onto its own website and its own servers, which Facebook pays for and keeps operational.

-• that caveat should be made plain to users - account owners & site visitors.
-Then they all know that some information or viewpoints might be 'missing' from Facebook posts, or less prominent;
+• That caveat should be made plain to all users - account owners & site visitors.
+Then we all know that some information or viewpoints might be missing from Facebook posts, or less prominent.
+We don't have a false or misleading impression of what Facebook provides.

-• Facebook should be open about its editorial preferences (left-leaning, right wing conservative, atheist, postmodern, progressive....).
-Then users can be aware of which topics or contributors are liable to have been edited.
-That's fair and honest dealing.
+• Facebook should be open about its own editorial preferences (left-leaning/right wing conservative/atheist/postmodern/progressive/....).
+Then users can be aware of which topics, viewpoints & contributors are liable to be edited,and decide for themselves whether Facebook is a reliable or worthwhile information source on those topics.

 1. Does the service make their restrictions on content/posts clear to users?